 Guilbert Alice

 Alice Guilbert is a doctoral researcher and assistant at the Institute of Environmental Sciences (ISE).
 She did a Bachelor in Political Science at the University of Lausanne (UNIL) with an exchange at the University of Amsterdam (UvA).
 She then completed a dual Master's degree in Innovation, Human Development and Sustainability at the University of Geneva (UNIGE) and in Public Policies for the Sustainable Development Goals at Tsinghua University in Beijing, at the end of which she received the best thesis award.
-In addition to her PhD, Alice gives science and sustainability workshops to young people within the AddictLab structure.
+She used to organize science and sustainability workshops with young people in Geneva within the AddictLab structure, completed an internship at ZeroWaste Switzerland, and worked on several research projects on energy consumption and urban resilience policies.

 Research

-Her thesis at the Environmental Governance and Territorial Development pole is co-supervised by Marlyne Sahakian and Armelle Choplin, on the subject of urban heat and environmental inequalities.
-Her doctoral research seeks to understand the socially differentiated impacts of global warming and urban heat islands within the city of Geneva, and takes into account cooling social practices and housing quality.
+Her thesis at the Environmental Governance and Territorial Development pole is co-supervised by Marlyne Sahakian and Armelle Choplin, on the topic of thermal comfort and environmental justice.
+Her doctoral research aims to understand the socially differentiated impacts of climate change and energy crises on comfort within the homes of residents in the city of Geneva, and includes a study of thermal social practices and public adaptation policies.

 Research interests